 “It brings rapid relief and help to people with symptoms such as spasticity, dystonia, muscle weakness, hypotonia, muscle rigidity, spasms, ataxia, athetoid movement, balance and control difficulties.
 It also helps ease the pain and fatigue which often occur in neurological and other movement disorders”.

-Please understand that to have this much hair cut off will be a traumatic experience for both Helen and Sheryl who have grown attached to their long hair styles over many years.
+Please understand that to have this much hair cut off will be a traumatic experience, having become attached to long hair after years of not having it cut.
 When you see them afterwards please do not laugh at their short, curly bob’s or question why they are wearing a woolly hat in the heat of the summer!

 All joking aside please help us in our fundraising mission: